KnowLangOrg/know-lang/knowlang/assets/README.md

 # Domain Registry

-Each Domain can have assets, each asset can have several chunks.
+Each domain can have assets, and each asset can have several chunks.
-Domain can be registered by adding yaml files in settings/assets/*.yml, example one can be found in (codebase.yml)
+Domains can be registered by adding YAML files in settings/assets/\*.yml.
+An example can be found in (codebase.example.yml).

 ## Domain, Asset, Chunks

-No matter of which domain, assets and chunks, the shared data structures are defined in `knowlang/assets/models.py`.
+Regardless of the domain, assets, and chunks, the shared data structures are defined in `knowlang/assets/models.py`.
-The domain speicifc information can be defined and stored into the metadata field to flexibily store more information.
+The domain-specific information can be defined and stored in the metadata field to flexibly store additional information.

 # Asset Domain Registry